jonnyleealas/401-Reads/googleIT/dataRecovery.md

 # Client Devices
 Cloud service designed for syncing: drop box, apple icloud, google drive.
 Getting users set up for a back up cloud system is a great way to avoid losing client data.

+# The cloud
+A network made of servers placed all over the globe.